Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Managing_bubble.md

 Each new bubble created will then be added to that list automatically.
 Same when Bubbles have been removed or updated, this list is updated.

+Note: Others methods like `getAllPendingBubbles()`, `getAllActiveBubbles()` and `getAllClosedBubbles()` are available to get the list of bubbles where the connected user is invited, where the connected user is active and that are closed.

 ### Retrieve a bubble information
 ---